 “Bad credit” doesn’t necessarily signal the end of the road for car shoppers.
 Nor does a lack of established credit history.
 In fact, many qualified buyers with less-than-ideal credit are still taking the wheel with the help of financing.
 And they can enjoy a lot of the same conveniences as buyers with stellar credit, such as preapproval.

 Every car shopper’s position is different, and planning your car-buying process may help you understand what’s right for your situation, and how best to achieve it.
 Here are some tips for how to approach a car loan:

 First Stop: the DECU Auto Center!

 The DECU Auto Center offers rates, payment calculators, online applications, and other resources.
-It's a great place to start, and our team of professional Financial Service Representatives are standing by to help answer questions and get you on the road.
+It's a great place to start, and our team of professional Member Advocates are standing by to help answer questions and get you on the road.

 Make a Budget

 Having a budget and knowing how much car you can afford is essential.
 You want to be sure your car payment fits in line with your other financial goals.
 Yes, you may be able to cover $400 a month, but that amount may take away from your monthly savings goal.

 If you don’t already have a budget, start with your monthly income after taxes and subtract your usual monthly expenses and how much you plan to put in savings each month.
 For bills that don’t come every month, such as Amazon Prime or Xbox Live, take the yearly charge and divide it by 12.
 Then add the result to your monthly budget.
 If you’re worried you spend too much each month, find simple ways to whittle your budget down.